Remote Control Cars Build

 A servo is a small device that controls the steering of the remote control car.
 It is connected to the receiver and allows the user to turn the wheels and steer the car.
 Servos come in different sizes and power levels, so it is important to choose one that is compatible with the car and provides smooth and precise steering control.

-See also Remote Control Buggy Cars
+See also Old School Remote Control Cars

 The battery and charger are essential for powering the remote control car.
 Choose a battery that has the appropriate voltage and capacity for the car.
 The charger should be compatible with the battery and provide a safe and efficient charging process.